 The Federal Aviation Administration (FAA) launched the first drone pilot certification in the United States on August 29, 2016.
 Officially known as the “Part 107 Remote Pilot Certificate”, this new certification gave average civilians the opportunity to take a federal exam, and if successfully passed, would classify them as a legally licensed commercial drone pilot.

 The Part 107 exam is a remote pilot certification with a small UAS rating intended for use by certified drone pilots getting paid to fly their drones.
 Part 107 refers to the rules that the FAA has come up with to integrate the use of drones into the National Airspace System (NAS).
 These drone rules, and others pertaining to use of the NAS, are published in the Federal Aviation Regulations Aeronautical Information Manual (FAR AIM) or Chapter 14 of the Code of Federal Regulations (14 CFR) under Part 107.
 Similar to how a commercial pilot’s license allows aviators to get paid to fly manned aircraft for a living, Part 107 allows a person to get paid for flying a drone.
 The main purpose is to ensure that a commercial drone pilot is familiar with and safely abides by the established drone rules.

 Do I need to take the Part 107 exam to fly for fun?

 No. You only need to take the Part 107 test if you are flying a drone commercially (flying to make money).
-The only requirements for recreational flying are that the drone is under 55 lbs and that you follow the safety guidelines listed by the FAA.
+For recreational flying you must instead take The Recreational UAS Safety Test (TRUST), a free online test offered by the FAA through approved test administrators.
+You must also ensure that the drone you are flying is under 55 pounds and that you follow the safety guidelines published by the FAA.